allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 Data pipeline, which will serve us as an example throughout this article is written in Apache Beam using Python SDK.
 The pipeline runs on Google Cloud Dataflow processing engine.
-The goal of the pipeline is to join a couple of tables (most of them are in terabyte+ size), apply some transformations and produce unified output table.
+The goal of the pipeline is to join a couple of tables (most of them are in terabyte+ size), apply some transformations and produce a unified output table.

 Overall processing cost of the full dataset is around $350 per day.
 It results in roughly $10,500 per month, and $127,000 per year.